crigg8/pytorch-chipyard/docs/getting-started.md

 ## Repository Scope

-This repository includes the compiler stack and the Chipyard tree, including FireMarshal and FireSim sources.
-It does not install or configure an FPGA host.
+This repository includes only the compiler stack.
+It does not install chipyard or configure an FPGA host.
 For FPGA execution, the host must already provide the FPGA runtime environment.

 External FPGA-side requirements include: